pawaka2025/venuvia/docs/source/workflow1.rst

 We shall declare 5 nodes representing 5 homes, and then assign each immediately a prior belief representing their likelihood to receive a power surge in the event of a lightning stirke.
 This prior belief is not the same value as their true likelihoods, but should be ideally close enough based on past records, a raw Monte-Carlo sampling of a small test data, best guesses, etc in order to facilitate arriving to a posterior belief that closely equates to their true likelihoods.

-For now, let us go with a uniform, neutral prior belief for all nodes because we don't have a clear reference of the most likely values for each node.
-We shall set for each a Beta conjugate distribution with mean = 0.5, kappa = 100 to allow moderate amounts of mean shifting per epoch, sigma = 0.04 to allow the mean to shift to a wide range of possible values.
+For now, let us go with a uniform, neutral prior belief for all nodes because we don't have a clear reference of their most likely values.
+We shall declare for each a Beta conjugate distribution with mean = 0.5, kappa = 100 to allow moderate amounts of mean shifting per epoch, sigma = 0.04 to allow the mean to shift to a wide range of possible values.
+The other values for each of these Beta distributions will be auto-calculated heuristically so we shall not be concerned about them for now.

 nodes = [
     Beta(mean = 0.5, kappa = 100, sigma = 0.04),